JavaScriptJacksn/opinionated-news-social-media/README.md

 ### Validator testing

-All HTML pages were validated using the [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fopinionate-the-unopinionated.herokuapp.com%2F)
+All HTML pages were validated using the [W3C Validator.](https://validator.w3.org/nu/?doc=https%3A%2F%2Fopinionate-the-unopinionated.herokuapp.com%2F)

 All custom HTML has no errors or warnings.
-However, the pages where summernote fields were generated from the database (E.g. post-detail.html) the rendering html did cause several errors outside of my control.
+However, the pages where summernote fields were generated from the database (E.g. post-detail.html) the rendering HTML did cause several errors outside of my control.

-All CSS was validated with no errors or warnings with the [W3C Jigsaw validator](https://jigsaw.w3.org/css-validator/validator)
+All CSS was validated with no errors or warnings with the [W3C Jigsaw validator.](https://jigsaw.w3.org/css-validator/validator)

 All Python was [PEP8](http://pep8online.com/) validated with no errors or warnings.